ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/science.md

   version: 3.11.9
 ---

-# Implementation of the Virtual Ecosystem
+# Virtual Ecosystem Science

-This section of the documentation covers the implementation of the Virtual Ecosystem simulation.
-It includes sections on:
+TODO - Rename the implementation section once I've decided on an approach there

-* the [project team](../project_team) developing the model,
+This section of the documentation covers the Science of the Virtual Ecosystem simulation.
+It consists of two sections

-* the [scientific theories](./theory/theory.md) underpinning the model, and
+* a section describing the [scientific theories](./theory/underlying_theory.md) underlying the science models, and
 * details of the [code implementation](./implementation/implementation.md) of the model.